splendido/meteor-accounts-meld/README.md

 It would be very kind of you if any verification attempt, either successful or not, could be published among the [issues](https://github.com/splendido/meteor-accounts-emails-field/issues) for the repository of accounts-email field.
 The three major points being:

-* asses whether there is a field, among the service information provided soon after the login, stating the email verification state (e.g. google provides the field `verified_email` while linkedin and facebook provides none)
+* assess whether there is a field, among the service information provided soon after the login, stating the email verification state (e.g. google provides the field `verified_email` while linkedin and facebook provides none)
 * confirm that the email address registered with the service is provided under the field `email` or the field `emailAddress` (linkedin)
 * try to register a new user with a specific service and next try to use the same service to login into the application before confirming/verifying the email ownership.